LawSmith408/WhiskerAnalyses/README.md

 | Applied Transverse Load at Point            |a| N      |
 | Prescribed Transverse Displacement at Point |a| mm     |

-Note that for the functional gradient simulation in this code all gradients are assumed to be linear between the modulus of porosity at the root and the modulus or porosity at the point.
+Note that for the functional gradient simulation in this code a

 ### Starting up the simulation
 Upon inputting each of these parameters XX.